-Michael R. Glanzman is an Associate in the Construction and Litigation Practice of Smith, Gambrell & Russell, LLP
+Michael R. Glanzman is a Partner in the Construction and Litigation practices of Smith Gambrell Russell, LLP

-Mr. Glanzman focuses his practice in the areas of construction contracting and commercial litigation.
-He regularly assists a diverse set of clients, including real estate owners, developers, lenders, construction managers, general contractors and subcontractors, with all aspects of real estate development and construction, including the initial drafting and negotiation of contracts, license agreements with adjacent property owners, financing, and contract administration.
+He regularly assists a diverse set of clients, including developers, real estate owners, lenders, construction managers, general contractors and subcontractors, with all aspects of real estate development and construction, including the initial drafting and negotiation of contracts, license agreements with adjacent property owners, financing, and contract administration.

-Mr. Glanzman also has significant experience litigating complex commercial matters in state and federal courts as well as arbitrations and mediations.
-Mr. Glanzman’s involvement encompasses all phases of disputes, including pre-suit negotiations, discovery, motion practice, trial, post-judgment enforcement, appeals and alternative dispute resolution.
+Mr. Glanzman has significant experience litigating complex commercial matters in state and federal courts as well as arbitrations and mediations.
+Mr. Glanzman’s involvement encompasses all phases of disputes, including pre-suit negotiations, discovery, motion practice, trial, post-judgment enforcement, appeals, and alternative dispute resolution.